HemanthSabbella/pointSpectra/README.md

 > <img src="./docs/img/Covid_positive.PNG" width = "450"> <br>
 > <img src="./docs/img/Covid_negative.PNG" width = "450">

-**Note:** We have been working to test more analytes to validate the robustness of pointSpectra, stay tunned to this space for more results.
+**Note:** We have been working to test more analytes to validate the robustness of pointSpectra, stay tuned to this space for more results.

 > pointSpectra is developed in [NeuRonICS lab](https://labs.dese.iisc.ac.in/neuronics/), DESE, IISc.
 For any clarification and details about replication please contact the author at hemanthrs@iisc.ac.in